Squirrel-hub/MaPAL-Implementation/README.md

 # Multi-annotator Probabilistic Active Learning

+## Our Anaconda Implementation

+Datasets :
+1. Medical
+2. Reports-Mozilla
+3. Reports-Compendium

+The Run.ipynb file contains the python commands to run the above three datasets with required hyperparameters.

+Separately installed packages on Anaconda:
+1. annotlib

+## Author Implementation

 Authors: Marek Herde, Daniel Kottke, Denis Huseljic, and Bernhard Sick

 [Supplementary Material](mapal-supplementary.pdf) (supplementary-material.pdf) contains further details on the experimental setup (i.e., information about data sets and annotator simulation techniques) and additional results (i.e.,  learning curves, a table of area under learning curve values, and a table of run times).